kvanhemmen/SalienceSensitiveDiffusion/README.md

 where J_φ(x) is the Jacobian of φ at x.
 This is the Gram determinant of the Jacobian, measuring how much φ stretches the local volume around x.

-The sampling procedure is: at each reverse diffusion step t, draw K candidate next states from the DDPM posterior, score each by S(x), and keep the most salient.
+The sampling procedure is: At each reverse diffusion step, compute a feature mapping φ, evaluate the fixed information-theoretic salience functional Sφ, differentiate Sφ with respect to the current diffusion state x_t, and add the resulting gradient as a guidance term to the reverse update.

 ## Repository structure